Frequently asked questions

 A. No. While collaborative research is highly valued in academia, the benefits of co-authorship at the high school level are limited.
 Writing is inherently a solitary activity, and it is most beneficial to engage in it on your own.

-A. You must be in high school while writing the essay.
-Essays composed during high school can be submitted post-graduation.
+A. Essays must be written during high school and may be submitted post-graduation.
+The submission deadline for essays written in high school is early summer, aligning with the time of high school graduation.
 The September issue represents the last opportunity for students to have their essays published before starting university in the fall.

 • Timeline